This topic includes:

 |▪||Please pay special attention to the details of product names and product descriptions!|

-Often, unobtrusive abbreviations [such as single letters] can make a huge difference towards the provided performance of a product [such as desktop edition or mobile edition].
+Often, unobtrusive abbreviations [single letters or product line suffixes, such as T, U, Y] can make a huge difference towards the provided performance of a product [such as desktop edition or mobile edition].

 |▪||The base frequency of the CPU is very important.
 As an example, a CPU with fewer cores and a higher base frequency might then outperform a CPU with more cores and a much lower base frequency per core.|